g2s3-2018/labs/docs/notebooks/Poisson_SD.md

 ### Question 1

-> Report the number of steepest descent iterations for a discretization of the domain with $8 \times 8$, $16 \times 16$, $32 \times 32$, $64 \times 64$ finite elements and give the number of unknowns used to discretize the log diffusivity field m for each of these meshes.
+> Report the number of steepest descent iterations for a discretization of the domain with $$8 \times 8$$, $$16 \times 16$$, $$32 \times 32$$, $$64 \times 64$$ finite elements and give the number of unknowns used to discretize the log diffusivity field m for each of these meshes.
 Discuss how the number of iterations changes as the inversion parameter mesh is refined, i.e., as the parameter dimension increases.
 Is steepest descent method scalable with respect to the parameter dimension?

 The number of interations increases as we refine the mesh.
 Steepest descent method is not scalable with respect to the parameter dimension.

 ### Question 2

-> Add the advective term $\mathbf{v} = [30,0]^t$ to the inverse problem and its hIPPYlib/FEniCS implementation and plot the resulting reconstruction of $m$ for a noise level of 0.01 and for a reasonably chosen regularization parameter.
+> Add the advective term $$\mathbf{v} = [30,0]^t$$ to the inverse problem and its hIPPYlib/FEniCS implementation and plot the resulting reconstruction of $$m$$ for a noise level of 0.01 and for a reasonably chosen regularization parameter.

 See function `def AddDiffInverseProblem(nx, ny, v, gamma, useTV, TVeps, plotting)` for the implementation.
-Using Morozov's discrepancy principle we chose the regularization parameter $\gamma = 10^{-9}$.
+Using Morozov's discrepancy principle we chose the regularization parameter $$\gamma = 10^{-9}$$.

 ### Question 3

-> Since the coefficient $m$ is discontinuous, a better choice of regularization is total variation rather than Tikhonov regularization, to prevent an overly smooth reconstruction.
-Modify the implementation and plot the result for a reasonably chosen regularization parameter $\gamma$.
-Use $\varepsilon = 0.1$ to make the non-differentiable TV regularization term differentiable ($\varepsilon = 0.1$ has the same meaning as in Lab 2).
+> Since the coefficient $$m$$ is discontinuous, a better choice of regularization is total variation rather than Tikhonov regularization, to prevent an overly smooth reconstruction.
+Modify the implementation and plot the result for a reasonably chosen regularization parameter $$\gamma$$.
+Use $$\varepsilon = 0.1$$ to make the non-differentiable TV regularization term differentiable ($$\varepsilon = 0.1$$ has the same meaning as in Lab 2).
 In other words, your regularization functional should be:

 > $$ \mathcal{R}_{\rm TV}^\varepsilon = \gamma \int_\Omega (\nabla m \cdot \nabla m + \varepsilon)^{\frac{1}{2}}\, dx. $$

 See function `def AddDiffInverseProblem(nx, ny, v, gamma, useTV, TVeps, plotting)`  for the implementation.
-Using Morozov's discrepancy principle we choose the regularization parameter $\gamma = 10^{-8}$.
+Using Morozov's discrepancy principle we choose the regularization parameter $$\gamma = 10^{-8}$$.

 ```python